Dana922/final-project-Harvard-CSE12/README.md

 ### Surface

 Please refer to the attached png's labeled with name of each page for the surface of the pages/website.

+### looking back at the project and the learnings

+The most challenging part of this project was deployment.
+I needed to push all files correctly to my personal GitHub repository and deploy the site using Cloudflare.
+The deployment did not work correctly at first—although the site worked locally, the map and contact form failed to render in the deployed version.
+I later realized that some imports used relative paths that were not recognized during deployment.
+In addition, duplicate files and missing assets (some of which were ignored by .gitignore) caused further issues.
+Resolving these problems required me to better understand the deployment process, clean up file structure conflicts, and learn new ways of managing and pushing changes through the terminal.